Art Libraries Society of North America: History

-By the late 1960s, against ALA's wishes, a separate, short-lived art libraries group was created in conjunction with an existing museum sub-section of the Association of College and Research Libraries (ACRL), a division of ALA.
-This proved to be temporary, too, as support was again limited.
-According to William J. Dane, "We didn't like being called a sub-section.
-We didn't need to depend on ALA or ACRL.
-There were enough of us who said, 'The hell with you.'
-Once the idea of independence got going, it was irreversible."
+By the late 1960s, against ALA's wishes, a separate, an under-supported short-lived art library group was created in conjunction with an existing museum sub-section of the Association of College and Research Libraries (ACRL), a division of ALA.
+Member William J. Dane stated that the group "didn't like being called a sub-section.
+We didn't need to depend on ALA or ACRL."

 ARLIS/NA was founded in 1972 by art librarians attending the American Library Association annual conference in Chicago and was the brainchild of Judith Hoffberg, who had been inspired by attending meetings of ARLIS/UK in London.
 The informal annual meetings of art librarians with College Art Association furthered the initiative to organize.
-According to Wolfgang Freitag, "The Association of College and Research Libraries was but one of several library organizations in which art librarians were enrolled at that time."
+The Association of College and Research Libraries was one of several library organizations in which art librarians were enrolled at that time.

 By 1982 a major section of ARLIS/NA had broken off to form its own group, Visual Resources Association (VRA).
 The mission of the VRA is focused on media and image management, as well as progressing research and education in those areas.
-Wolfgang Freitag said "The growth of the two organizations has strengthened the profession as a whole so that it is stronger today than we could have imagined thirty and twenty years ago.
-It is a consolation that this happened even though, or perhaps because, the two main branches of what to my mind is still an indivisible profession gained their strength by following different paths and by marching to different drummers."